StemhubSmarthome/codesmine-docs-en/docs/smartcity/2_IOTbit.md

 ## Detail Hardware Description

-<H3>Mirco:bit edge connecter</H3><BR>
+<H3>Micro:bit edge connecter</H3><BR>
 ![pic](images/2_IOT/iot_image04.png)
 <P>Provide the socket for the Micro:bit to install.
 Follow the instruction icon right about that to install the Micro:bit to the expansion board.

 <H3>Power port(USB, Battery, DC) & Switch</H3><BR>
 ![pic](images/2_IOT/iot_image05.png)
-<P>Provide three different type of methods to power on the expansion board and Mirco:bit.
+<P>Provide three different type of methods to power on the expansion board and Micro:bit.
 User can either choose common 5V USB power, or two different port which connect to 3.7V ~ 6V battery box.

 <H3>OLED Module</H3>